Introduction

 Today I’ll be using Oracle VirtualBox.
 You can also use Microsoft Hyper-V or VMWare Workstation, but VirtualBox is free.
 I do use VMWare Workstation at work, but it is not free (but you could use the free trial for a few weeks).
 Hyper-V is only available for Windows 8, 8.1 or 10 Professional and Enterprise version.

-I noticed some weird network issues after installation VirtualBox and my networks adapters seemed to be bridged together.
+I noticed some weird network issues after installing VirtualBox and my networks adapters seemed to be bridged together.
 I’m still investigating this, and unsure if VirtualBox is the culprit.
+But be warned

 Create 1 VM for Windows Server 2016 with at least 2GB of RAM allocated and 20GB of hard disk space allocated.
 Create 1 more VM for Windows 10 with at least 1GB of RAM allocated and 32GB of hard disk space allocated.